Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Minimum Investment Amounts

 Before finalizing your choice of a financial advisor, be cognizant of any minimum investment requirements that a firm may impose.
 These minimum investment requirements can range from as little as a few thousand dollars to as much as tens of millions.
 Some firms may also require clients to keep a certain amount of money under management to retain their services.
-Six out of 10 advisors surveyed by Kitces said they have a minimum account size requirement, with the median figure being $100,000.
+About 63% of the advisors surveyed by Kitces said they have a minimum account size requirement, with the typical minimum figure being $100,000.

 However, plenty of firms don’t have investment minimums and are open to working with individual clients above and below the high-net-worth threshold.
 You can learn whether a firm requires a minimum initial investment or account size by directly asking an advisor or reviewing their Form ADV.
 Some firms with minimum requirements will also, at times, waive those requirements for some clients at their sole discretion.